The Lord is near to the brokenhearted and saves those who have a contrite spirit. Psalm 34:18

 3 He cast four rings of gold for it, in its four feet—two rings on its one side and two rings on its other side.
 4 He made poles of acacia wood and overlaid them with gold.
 5 He put the poles into the rings on the sides of the ark, to bear the ark.

 6 He made a mercy seat of pure gold.
 Its length was 45 inches, and its width was 27 inches.
 7 He made two cherubim of gold.
-He made them of hammered work at the two ends of the mercy seat: 8 one cherub at the one end, and one cherub at the other end.
+He made them of hammered work at the two ends of the mercy seat: 8 one cherub at one end and one cherub at the other end.
 He made the cherubim of one piece with the mercy seat at its two ends.
 9 The cherubim spread out their wings above, covering the mercy seat with their wings.
 Facing one another, the faces of the cherubim were looking toward the mercy seat.

 The Table of Showbread

 10 He made the table of acacia wood.
 Its length was three feet, and its width was one foot six inches, and its height two feet three inches.
-11 He overlaid it with pure gold, and made a gold molding around it.
-12 He made a border of a hand’s width around it, and made a golden molding on its border around it.13 He cast four rings of gold for it and put the rings in the four corners that were on its four feet.
+11 He overlaid it with pure gold and made a gold molding around it.
+12 He made a border of a hand’s width around it and made a golden molding on its border around it.13 He cast four rings of gold for it and put the rings in the four corners that were on its four feet.
 14 The rings were close by the border; the places for the poles to carry the table.

 15 He made the poles of acacia wood and overlaid them with gold, to carry the table.

-16 He made the vessels which were on the table; its dishes, its spoons, its bowls, and its pitchers with which to pour out, of pure gold.
+16 He made the vessels which were on the table: its dishes, its spoons, its bowls, and its pitchers with which to pour out, of pure gold.

 The Alter of Incense

 25 He made the altar of incense of acacia wood.
 It was square: its length was a foot and a half, and its width a foot and a half.
 Its height was three feet.
-Its horns were of one piece with it.
+Its horns were of one piece.
 26 He overlaid it with pure gold: its top, its sides around it, and its horns.
 He made a gold molding around it.
 27 He made two golden rings for it under its molding crown, on its two ribs, on its two sides, for places for poles with which to carry it.
 28 He made the poles of acacia wood, and overlaid them with gold.
-29 He made the holy anointing oil and the pure incense of sweet spices, after the art of the perfumer.
+29 He made the holy anointing oil and the pure incense of sweet spices, according to the art of the perfumer.

 The Alter of Burnt Offerings

 3 He made all the vessels of the altar: the pots, the shovels, the basins, the forks, and the fire pans.
 He made all its vessels of bronze.
-4 He made a grating for the altar; a network of bronze under the ledge, reaching halfway up from the bottom of the alter.
+4 He made a grating for the altar, a network of bronze under the ledge, reaching halfway up from the bottom of the alter.

 5 He cast four rings for the four corners of bronze grating, to be places for the poles.
-6 He made the poles of acacia wood, and overlaid them with bronze.
+6 He made the poles of acacia wood and overlaid them with bronze.
 7 He put the poles into the rings on the sides of the altar, with which to carry it.
 He made it hollow with planks.